jdoleary/Spellmasons/docs/TasksCurrent.md

     - Sectors could fit together using WFC instead of just being picked by random

 ## Tasks
+- Bug: Should sync portals when syncing units if all enemies are dead
+- Bug: Dead player doesn't lose mana
+- Enh: Looks like dragndrop is keeping dad from selecting a spell sometimes cause he moves the mouse before lifting it upn
+- Bug: Portal didn't appear once (honeycomb seems broken if you have walls above and below you)
+- Bug: Goons spawned outside of map when summoner was stuffed in upper left corner of map

 - Allys shouldn't push player units
 - Dead units don't lose poison